NeuromatchAcademy/course-content/README.md

 ## Week 1
 ### Mon, July 13: Introduction to Computational Neuroscience and NMA

-**Goal**: Introduction of datasets (spikes, EEG, fMRI + behavior), and questions about them.
+Introduction of datasets (spikes, EEG, fMRI + behavior), and questions about them.
 These questions will foreshadow the whole summer school.

-*Lecturers*: TBA

 **Intro / keynote & tutorial setup** (0:00 - 0:50): NMA organization, expectations, code of conduct, modeling vs. data